How to be a white ally

 The UK Government has published their 'Disparities in the risk and outcomes of COVID-19' report.
-This shows that BAME people are at higher risk of death from COVID-19—and that the risks are greatest for Black people.
-The death rates of Black men are 3.9 higher than that of white men, and the death rates of Black women 3.3 times higher than that of white women.
+This shows that Black, Asian and Minority Ethnic (BAME) people are at higher risk of death from COVID-19—and that the risks are greatest for Black people.
+The death rates of Black men are 3.9 higher than that of White men, and the death rates of Black women 3.3 times higher than that of White women.

 Following the latest guidance is extremely important to save all lives and especially Black lives.

 Imperial has a dedicated site for College updates on COVID-19 for our community.